Amazon EBS encryption examples - Amazon EBS

 Copy an encrypted snapshot and encrypt the copy to a new KMS key.

-For more information, see Create a volume from a snapshot.
+For more information, see Create an Amazon EBS volume.

 Re-encrypt an encrypted snapshot